Emergent invariance and scaling properties in the collective return dynamics of a stock market: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we demonstrate a robust scaling law with respect to $\tau$ -- the time gap used to compute stock price return -- that governs the inverse standard deviation $b(\tau)$ of the histogram of market-mode adjusted correlations of returns $p_{\tau}(\cdot)$.
-We additionally observe that during the scaling regime, the functional form of the scaled versions of the histograms $\tilde{p}_{\tau}(\cdot)$ remains relatively stable.
-Finally we review existing stochastic and generative factor models to show that they do not model the emergent phenomena and propose a modified Vicsek model that is a more promising candidate.
-The scaling law was demonstrated yearly from $2004$ to $2020$ on real stock price data sampled every minute of trading hours.
+In this paper, we first observe that the standardized distributions of the partial correlation of returns reaches an invariance for a finite range of $\tau$.
+Second, within this $\tau$ regime, we demonstrate a scaling phenomenon governing the precision of the raw distributions, $b(\tau)$, with respect to $\tau$ -- the investment horizon.
+We additionally review existing stochastic and generative factor models to show that they fail to model these observed emergent phenomena and propose a modified Vicsek-inspired framework that is a more promising candidate.
+The scaling behavior was demonstrated yearly from $2004$ to $2020$ on real stock price data sampled every minute of trading hours.

-The evidence of the robust scaling law motivates investigating whether the scaling exponent $\lambda$ is a macro-economic indicator of market health.
-In Fig.~\ref{main_numerical_result_ensemble_00001_months_00001-00012_scaling_factor_001_001}(a), $\lambda$ is plotted w.r.t year using different timescales $T_{int}=$ $1$ month, $3$ months, $6$ months, and $12$ months.
-From $2004$ to $2020$, the absolute value gradually decreases.
-In fact, the rising values of $\lambda$ can be linked to increased market volatility: when $|\lambda| \rightarrow 0$, $b(\tau) \rightarrow 1$ ($b(\tau) \le 1$ for $\tau \ge 1$) is independent of $\tau$.
-Therefore, the standard deviations $1/b(\tau)$ are small and also independent of $\tau$: i.e most pair-wise return correlations are close to $0$ and so, the return sequences are noisy irrespective of whether a given investor is looking to invest in the short-term or the long-term - a key indicator of \textit{market volatility}.
-Indeed, the anomalous values of $\lambda$ in $2008$ and $2020$ are likely due to the subprime mortgage crisis and the COVID-19 pandemic.
+The compelling presence of such a scaling phenomenon warrants investigating the role of the model parameters that are crucial to the fit that explains the dependence of $b(\tau)$ on $\tau$.
+Specifically, in the case of a Power Law fit, $\lambda$ appears as a macro-economic indicator of market health.
+A similar analysis on the Stretched Exponential fit -- also a good fit of the $\{\tau, b(\tau)\}$ data in Fig.~\ref{fig:mas} -- shows a similar effect with respect to the $\beta$ parameter (see Supplementary Information).

+Fig.~\ref{main_numerical_result_ensemble_00001_months_00001-00012_scaling_factor_001_001} plots the scaling exponent across the $17$ years of evaluation.
+The figure shows that $\lambda$'s exhibit inter-annual variations, portraying a distinct linear decline from past to present, characterized by intriguing anomalies (highlighted in cyan).
+We seek to make sense of this trend and interpret its significance.

+\textit{Setup:} Recall that the standard deviation $\sigma$ of the return correlations is proportional to $\tau^{\lambda}$.
+To quantify the change in standard deviation as we transition from a short-term ($\tau_I$) to a long-term ($\tau_F$) investment horizon, we introduce a novel metric defined as follows:

+where $\sigma(\tau_F)$ and $\sigma(\tau_I)$ represent the standard deviations corresponding to the long-term ($\tau_F$) and short-term ($\tau_I$) investment horizons, respectively.
+This measure captures the fractional increase in the standard deviation from the short-term to the long-term.
+A large $R_\sigma$ indicates that the standard deviation of the return correlations in the short-term are much smaller than in the long-term.
+A small $R_\sigma$ suggests that the short- and long-term investment horizons look statistically similar.